slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"God grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference."
 -- St. Francis of Assisi*

+> *"The key to change... is to let go of fear."
+-- Rosanne Cash*